-The University implemented several amendments including (i) plan design changes and cost sharing for administrators and members of certain unions, commencing on January 1, 2004, (ii) changes in deductibles, prescription co-pays and other changes for all retirees, commencing on January 1, 2004, and further modified as of January 1, 2012, (iii) the elimination of postretirement medical coverage for administrators and certain union employees starting on or after September 1, 2003, and (iv) commencing in 2013, further elimination of postretirement health care benefits for employees regardless of employment date upon their becoming Medicare-eligible.
-The plan design changes and cost sharing now cover all employees.
+The University implemented several amendments including (i) plan design changes and cost sharing for administrators and members of certain unions, commencing on January 1, 2004, (ii) changes in deductibles, prescription co-pays and other changes for all retirees, commencing on January 1, 2004, and further modified as of January 1, 2012, (iii) the elimination of postretirement medical coverage for administrators and certain union employees starting on or after September 1, 2003.
+The administrative plan design changes and cost sharing now cover all employees.

-The following table presents the unfunded plan's status recognized in the University's Statement of Financial Position as of August 31, 2016 and 2015:
+The following table presents the unfunded plan's status recognized in the University's Statement of Financial Position as of August 31, 2012 and 2011: